timor/mfactor/Readme.md

   1. string, byte array
   2. (inline) quotation
   3. vector (not implemented yet)
-  4. scalar (useful unly if refs are explicit)
+  4. scalar (useful only if refs are explicit)
   5. words
   6. primitives